Last updated on February 12th, 2024 at 02:13 am

 If you tell me that I can spend $16 in Toronto and get four meat dishes plus a whole heap of other foods, you know I’m gonna do it—and the Smokehouse Platter lived up to the hype!
 While I’m a huge fan of chicken (which was on my plate anyway), a little-known fact is that I love salmon, and the smoked Atlantic salmon at Karelia Kitchen was great.
 For those of you who avoid fish dishes because of the “fishy” taste often accompanying them, hot tip — it’s often because the fish you’re eating isn’t fresh!

 Karelia Kitchen doesn’t suffer from this, though—the fish was delish!
 And it wasn’t only the fish—what struck me most about the food at Karelia Kitchen was how fresh everything tasted.
-With far more vegetables than your standard North American meal, for someone like me who’s generally (and unashamedly) carnivorous, I was sceptical on whether I’d enjoy what was on my plate.
+With far more vegetables than your standard North American meal, for someone like me who’s generally (and unashamedly) carnivorous, I was sceptical about whether I’d enjoy what was on my plate.
 But the pickled vegetables were deliciously tart; the fruits and veggies thinly sliced and baked into chips surprisingly crisp, and everything else on the plate that wasn’t meat complemented their once-breathing companions on the plate very well!

 Karelia Kitchen, for me, represents a departure from a comfort zone and getting something that’s not already prevalent in Toronto.
 It’s 2013—you can get Indian, Chinese, sushi, meat and potatoes or fast food almost anywhere you look.